 Preheat the oven to 350°.

-Sift the 3 cups organic unbleached flour, ½ tablespoon baking soda, ½ tablespoon baking powder, ¼ teaspoon of salt into a large bowl and whisk by hand.
+Sift the 3 cups of flour, ½ tablespoon baking soda, ½ tablespoon baking powder, and ¼ teaspoon of salt into a large bowl and whisk by hand.

 Pour the cup of milk and vinegar slowly into the banana mixture while the mixer is running.